From San José to Cerro de la Muerte

 - Lodging at Toucanet Lodge

 Route Copey de Dota - San Gerardo (Paraíso de Quetzales)

 A feeling of longing overwhelms us the last day of walking.
 Today we cross a route mainly through rural dirt roads and paddocks, accompanied by our guide Eladio.
-Then, there is a sector of forest, from where you can admire a waterfall (part of the hotel Paraíso de Quetzales reserve).
-In this hotel you can enjoy lunch before continuing your trip.
-As another food option you can visit the Trinidad de Dota, where you can enjoy a lunch made in a Costa Rican house and enjoy the local delights of the community.
+Then, there is a sector of the forest, from where you can admire a waterfall (part of the hotel Paraíso de Quetzales reserve).
+In this hotel, you can enjoy lunch before continuing your trip.
+As another food option, you can visit the Trinidad de Dota, where you can enjoy a lunch made in a Costa Rican house and enjoy the local delights of the community.

 In Trinidad de Dota there is a mushroom cultivation project and homestays are offered in case you wish to opt for this kind of accommodation after traveling around 50Km (even more) through historical trails and crossings the area of “Los Santos.”

 - We have to pass through streams, so shoes against water and hopefully non-slip is highly recommended.